jvandenaardweg/coinaly/README.md

 Where "XXX" is your Bittrex API key and secret which can be created here: [https://bittrex.com/Manage#sectionApi](https://bittrex.com/Manage#sectionApi).

 3. Install all the dependencies: `yarn install`.
 See `package.json` engines for the required Node, NPM and Yarn versions.
-4. Run: `npm start`
+4. Run: `npm run dev`

-After started successfully, the website is available at http://localhost:8080
+After started successfully, the website is in development mode and available at http://localhost:8080

 ### Run development mode
 ``` bash